 Visitor Reviews

-We think we are a great little museum...but don't take out word for it!
+We think we are a great little museum...but don't take our word for it!

-Very few visitors in 2020 because of the pandemic.
+(please note we had very few visitors in 2020 because of the pandemic)

-Very few visitors in 2020 because of the pandemic.
+(please note we had very few visitors in 2020 because of the pandemic)

 From Google